 “Gardening is a great therapeutic activity, and volunteering is a chance to meet new people, learn new skills, have fun and make new memories, while contributing to a lasting legacy for Great Yarmouth.”

-Assistant gardener Duncan said: “About 100 people have already registered to volunteer, which is great, and there’s always room for more volunteers as we have around 6,500 plants to put into their beds over the coming months.
+Assistant gardener Duncan said: “About 100 people registered to volunteer, which is great, and there’s always room for more volunteers.
 The project also has a range of other exciting volunteering opportunities, so we encourage anyone interested to register through the website.”

 “The gardens are an important part of the Waterways, so helping to replant the original scheme is a special way to get involved and revive some of our special heritage.
 Even if you are not able to volunteer, there are other ways to get involved in the restoration including through sponsorship of plaques, benches or sundials – or even adopt-a-plant.”